The right rewards credit card can help you get the most out of your Amazon purchases. Find out which cards yield the best results.

 For everyone else, the value breaks down to how much money you spend at Amazon on a yearly basis.

 For cardholders purely interested in the value of the cash back rewards on the Amazon Prime card versus the cost of Prime membership, we figure that the magic number is $5,950 per year (roughly $496 per month).
-Here’s why: At $5,950 in spending, the amount of cash back that you can earn with the Amazon Prime card minus the cost of the annual membership fee equals the cash back that you can earn with the regular Amazon Visa card.
+Here’s why: At $5,950 in spending, the amount of cash back you can earn with the Amazon Prime card minus the cost of the annual membership fee equals the cash back that you can earn with the regular Amazon Visa card.

 Here’s the math for you: